mburhanpurkar/web_viewer/README.md

 # Web Viewer for the L1 Pipeline
-*N.B. the web viewer currently does not handle the plots produced by the bonsai dedisperser, meaning Show Last Transform and Show Triggers show the second last transform and last transform respectively.
-This will be updated soon!*
+*N.B. bonsai trigger plots can be viewed by using the bonsai dedisperser in the v12_devel branch of rf_pipelines, but this has not been throughly tested!
+Bonsai plots produced using the old bonsai dedisperser will be displayed in a nonsensical fashion!*

 This isn't the prettiest image viewer around, but my goal is to make it as useful as possible for digesting pipeline outputs and sharing results!